Than Four Combined Decades

 Why Should I Incorporate My Business?

 Incorporating your business provides security.
-Incorporation can help protect your assets, increase tax savings, raise capital, and ensure continuity to continue operating without interruption even if a partnership dispute arises.
+Incorporation can help protect your personal assets, increase tax savings, raise capital, and ensure continuity to continue operating without interruption even if a partnership dispute arises.

 Which Type of Business Entity Should I Choose?

-Deciding between a limited liability company or corporation, or choosing which type of corporation to form, is a decision best made in consultation with a trusted business formation attorney in California or Florida.
+Deciding between a limited liability company or corporation, or choosing which type of corporation to form, is a decision best made in consultation with a trusted business formation attorney in Florida.
 Our dedicated attorneys can explain the differences and outline the benefits of each type of entity, so you can make informed decisions about the future of your company.

-Can I Lessen My Liability By Incorporating?
+Can I Lessen My Personal Liability By Incorporating?

-Unlike a sole proprietorship or general partnership, a business owner’s assets are no longer at risk once they incorporate.
+Unlike a sole proprietorship or general partnership, a business owner’s personal assets are no longer at risk once they incorporate.

 That includes personal asset protection from lawsuits stemming from employment discrimination or harassment claims or negligence.
 While some of these risks may be covered by liability insurance, any inadequate coverage could lead to out-of-pocket costs without the protection incorporation provides.